Project-MONAI/tutorials/generation/maisi/README.md

 [Guo, P., Zhao, C., Yang, D., Xu, Z., Nath, V., Tang, Y., ... & Xu, D. (2024).
 MAISI: Medical AI for Synthetic Imaging.
 WACV 2025](https://arxiv.org/pdf/2409.11169)

-**Release Note (March 2025):** We are excited to announce the new MAISI Version `maisi3d-rflow`.
-Compared with the previous version `maisi3d-ddpm`, it accelerated latent diffusion model inference by 33x.
+🎉🎉🎉🎉🎉🎉**Release Note (March 2025):** 🎉🎉🎉🎉🎉🎉

+We are excited to announce the new MAISI Version `maisi3d-rflow`.
+Compared with the previous version `maisi3d-ddpm`, **it accelerated latent diffusion model inference by 33x**.
+The MAISI VAE is not changed.
 The differences are:
 - The maisi version `maisi3d-ddpm` uses basic noise scheduler DDPM. `maisi3d-rflow` uses Rectified Flow scheduler.
 The diffusion model inference can be 33 times faster.
 - The maisi version `maisi3d-ddpm` requires training images to be labeled with body regions (`"top_region_index"` and `"bottom_region_index"`), while `maisi3d-rflow` does not have such requirement.
 In other words, it is easier to prepare training data for `maisi3d-rflow`.
 - For the released model weights, `maisi3d-rflow` can generate images with better quality for head region and small output volumes, and comparable quality for other cases compared with `maisi3d-ddpm`.
+- `maisi3d-rflow` added a diffusionn model input `modality`, which gives it flexibility to extend to other modalities.
+Currently it is set as always equal to 1 since this version only supports CT generation.
+We predefined some modalities in [./configs/modality_mapping.json](./configs/modality_mapping.json).

 **GUI demo:** Welcome to try our GUI demo at [https://build.nvidia.com/nvidia/maisi](https://build.nvidia.com/nvidia/maisi).
 The GUI is only a demo for toy examples.
 This Github repo is the full version.